 - Coolant on the ground.
 If you see coolant on the ground, it could be the result of a leak in your cooling system or it could be that your engine overheated and the radiator’s overflow tank released some of the coolant to relieve pressure.

 Several things can contribute to an engine overheating.
 Broken fans and blown gasket heads can cause the engine to overheat, it can be the result of a faulty cooling system or it could be a problem with the radiator.
 You may have a hose that is blocked or detached, which keeps the coolant from circulating in the engine.
 It can even be the result of a stuck thermostat.
+The AC system in your car is another likely culprit.
+If you've recently been asking yourself, "why is my AC not working in my car," and your vehicle has also been overheating recently, have your AC system checked.

 Regardless of the cause, knowing how to respond to the problem is crucial.